UPDATE 2-Cricket-Test Series England v India scoreboard

-Aug 8 (Infostrada Sports) - Scoreboard at stumps on the second day in the fourth Test between England and India on Friday in Manchester, England Stage: Bottom 1st innings
+Aug 9 (Infostrada Sports) - Scoreboard at close of play on the third day in the fourth Test between England and India on Saturday in Manchester, England Stage: Bottom 1st innings

 India 1st innings 152 (M. Dhoni 71; S. Broad 6-25)